VictoriaArg/VictoriaArg/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/argasvic/](https://www.linkedin.com/in/argasvic/)

-- ⚡ Fun facts: **I really enjoy playing League of Legends, 3D printing, going to the gym & gardening.
+- ⚡ Fun facts: **I really enjoy playing videogames, 3D printing, going to the gym & gardening.
 I also have a cat named Bolt.**

 <h3 align="left">Languages and Tools:</h3>